JVProdc/Flapper-drone/README.md

   <p>To set the servo trim, you need to have the <a href=#client-install target="_blank">Client application installed</a> on your PC and you will also need the <a href="https://www.bitcraze.io/products/crazyradio-pa/" target="_blank">Crazyradio PA USB dongle</a>.</p>

   <div class="important">
     This guide assumes your Flapper is running the latest firmware.
-For very old firmware versions, if upgrading to the latest firmware is not desirable, please follow the <a href="servo-trim-legacy" target="_blank">legacy instructions</a> instead.
+For very old firmware versions, if upgrading to the latest firmware is not desirable, please follow the <a href=#servo-trim-legacy target="_blank">legacy instructions</a> instead.
   </div>

   <div class="center-box">